s-diniro/ioti-shields/QueryableComplexShield/README.md

 - **stream1EntryConditionJsonQueries** : The JSON queries that provide an entry condition to filter events that do not belong to this shield.
 - **stream2EntryConditionJsonQueries** : The JSON queries that provide the main shield logic.
 - **stream1SlidingWindowInSeconds** : The time-based eviction policy time in seconds for the first stream.
 For more information, see [SPL sliding windows explained](https://developer.ibm.com/streamsdev/2014/08/22/spl-sliding-windows-explained/).
-- **actionParams** : The parameters that are needed by the external action, as shwon in the following example:
+- **actionParams** : The parameters that are needed by the external action, as shown in the following example:

 ```json
 {